- Biological Inventions

 - Profile of the Participants and the delegates

 - Exhibition space, distribution of DPIIT’s publicity material in the delegates kits, etc

 For the use of MII in publications, websites/portals will be considered only if the publications, websites/portals are related to approved industries.
 All cases to be considered on the merit basis.

-In case of requests for the use of MII by individuals would be considered in the they help in promoting the MII cause.
+In case of requests for the use of MII by individuals would be considered in they help in promoting the MII cause.
 All cases to be considered on the merit basis.

 The requirement for use of the logo programmes on Electronic Media.

-For programmes on electronic media like debates, discussions or any other would be considered on merit of case, keeping in mind:
+For programmes on electronic media like debates, discussions or any other would-be considered on the merit of the case, keeping in mind:

 - Nature of the program

 - Profile/track record of the producers of the programme

 - Target audience

 - Contents of the programme and inclusion of manufacturing-related content in the programme

-- Extent to which the programme would help in increasing awareness about approved sectors as well as the culture and heritage of the country.
+- The extent to which the programme would help in increasing awareness about approved sectors as well as the culture and heritage of the country.